Hardikag17/EazyVideo/README.md

 ## Problem statement

-Usually whenever we take subscription from any OTT platform we often use it only 5-10% of time we subscribe for, but we ends up paying for the whole lot amount of time, this is where our platform XYZ comes.
+Usually whenever we take a subscription from any OTT platform we often use it only for 5-10% of time we subscribe for, but we end up paying for the whole lot of time.
+Also, often users keep sharing their subscriptions with their friends and a single screen subscription ends up running on multiple devices.
+It causes losses to service providers.
+So, a more smooth and efficient suscription system is needed and it would benefit both the parties - Customers and Service Providers.

 ## Our Solution

-Using XYZ platform anyone can rent out their OTT subscriptions while they are not using it and monetize on it.
+Using EazyVideo platform anyone can rent out their OTT subscriptions while they are not using it and monetize on it.
 User can take subscriptions for whatever time they like by making customised plans.
 All of this would be done by using decaying NFTs

 # 🤔 Why NFTs?